Today we hop in the way-back machine to revisit an ultra frugal trip my husband and I took to Virginia Beach six or seven years ago. Time flies!

 Literally removed from civilization, Skoki Lodge is a hidden B&B that includes three square meals for its up to twenty-two guests.
 It looks gorgeous and is a priority the next time we go back.

 For sure.
 The sheer value of Lake Louise in and of itself is overwhelming.
 Add to that the awe-inspiring views and it becomes a must-see for every skiier, snowboarder or person who wants to try snowshoeing.
-They’re open through May 7 this year, so you still have some time this season.
+They’re open through May, so you still have lots of time this season.

 Like I said, I’m going back.
 Mainly for the reasons I just stated.
 On top of that, though, I’m not about to let a mountain defeat me.